-There are several different types of insurance, including comprehensive insurance (which covers third party, fire, and theft, as well as no-fault/accident cover), and limited insurance that is the third party, fire/theft only.
+There are several different types of insurance, including comprehensive insurance (which covers third-party, fire, and theft, as well as no-fault/accident cover) and limited insurance that is the third party, fire/theft only.

-- Comprehensive: This type of coverage means that you are covered no matter who caused the accident.
+This type of coverage means you are covered no matter who caused the accident.
 You require this type of plan if you have taken out a loan to pay for your bike, so you will want to find the right company that offers the best rates for the coverage you need.

 Comprehensive insurance is also the most expensive, with premiums of up to $550 for an 18-year-old male, on average, and still in the range of $500 for a female.
 Dairyland offers a competitive comprehensive policy.

-This is the typical minimum coverage for most states which will ensure that the person not at fault is covered.
-Also, the uninsured motorist is coverage provided when the other driver is at fault but does not have insurance for their vehicle.
+This is the typical minimum coverage for most states, ensuring that the person not at fault is covered.
+Also, the uninsured motorist provides coverage when the other driver is at fault but does not have insurance for their vehicle.

-Does your location matter at all?
+Does your location (ZIP) matter at all?

-Keeping Costs Low
+Keeping Costs Low at 18

-However, you will need to have enough money saved up to cover your deductible so that you will not be caught flat-footed in the case of an accident.
+However, you will need to have enough money saved to cover your deductible so that you will not be caught flat-footed in the case of an accident.

-Save the expensive, high powered Ducati until you have spent some time on the roads on a smaller Honda, and you have proven to your insurance company that you are a responsible young adult that won’t drink and ride, and that isn’t interested in going street racing.
+Save the expensive, high-powered Ducati until you have spent some time on the roads on a smaller Honda and you have proven to your insurance company that you are a responsible young adult who won’t drink and ride and isn’t interested in going street racing.